risingwavelabs/risingwave-docs/docs/sql/functions-operators/sql-function-string.md

 ### Wildcards

-- An underscore `_` in a pattern matches any single character
+- An underscore `_` in a pattern matches any single character.

 - A percent sign `%` matches any sequence of zero or more characters.